walln/loadax/README.md

     loss = train_step(model, optimizer, global_batch)
 ```

 The sharding primitives that Loadax provides are powerful as they declare the way data is distributed up front.
-This enables loadax to be deterministic as is decides which elements to load on each shard, and even which elements to load into each specific batch.
+This enables loadax to be deterministic as is decides which elements to load on each process, and even which elements to load into each specific batch.
 This guaranteed determinism enables you to focus on other things rather than ensuring that your dataloading is correct and can be reproduced.

 ### Type Hinting